-- Administer study drug (DOT)

-- HIV risk reduction counseling

-- Interim medical history including concomitant medications

-- Full physical examination

-- Orientation to the EDM device
+- Administer study drug (DOT) - HIV risk reduction counseling - Interim medical history including concomitant medications - Full physical examination including baseline symptoms and side effects assessment - Complete baseline family planning assessment for women and sex hormones assessment for men. - Complete vaginal practices assessment for women (including use of lubricants and vaginal cleansing practices) - Orientation to the EDM device

 - Urine specimen for pregnancy testing for women with reproductive potential - Blood specimen for the following: - o HIV rapid testing, with confirmatory testing if one or both tests is reactive.
-Note: if one or both HIV rapid tests are reactive, the participant is ineligible to enroll in this study (should not receive study drug).
+Note: if one or both HIV rapid tests are reactive, the

+- participant is ineligible to enroll in this study (should not receive study drug). - o Plasma for storage

-- o Plasma for storage - All HIV rapid testing and specimen collection should be completed prior to administration of study medication.
+\All HIV rapid testing and specimen collection should be completed prior to administration of study medication.